Optibus/playback/README.md

 A Python decorator-based framework that lets you "record" and "replay" operations (e.g. API requests, workers consuming jobs from queues).

+a java-script / type script [version](https://github.com/Optibus/playback-ts) is in the works

 ## Main uses

 * Regression testing - replay recorded production traffic on modified code before pushing it